Email marketing can bring HUGE results for your small business!

 An email with formatting errors, poor grammar or obvious typos can seem unprofessional and can give the impression that you just don't care.

-There are unfortunately many ways you can come across as a spammer without even realizing it.
+Unfortunately, there are many ways you can come across as a spammer…without even realizing it.

-- Overuse of words or phrases like free, ‘click here!’
-(MailChimp mentions avoiding this one), credit, win, or guaranteed.
+- Overuse of words or phrases like free, credit, win, or guarantees

 - Using numbers or characters in place of letters (like FR3E!)

 Fortunately, most email marketing services have spam checkers in place, and will let you know if your email is at risk.
 Be sure to double-check this before you hit send!